From redwoods and weeping willows to cherry blossoms and regular ol’ oaks, trees command respect. They’re enduring, symbolic, undeniably attractive.

-So let’s take a look at some of the many tree names we’ve covered here at Appellation Mountain over the years – from the stylish and well-known, to the surprising, but still wearable.
+So let’s take a look at some of the many tree names that might be exactly right for your child’s name – from the stylish and well-known, to the surprising, but still wearable.

-Aspen – Aspen makes me think skiing, not trees.
+Aspen – Aspen brings to mind skiing, not trees.
 But of course, it was an abundance of aspen trees that gave the Colorado town its name.
 Tailored, outdoorsy Aspen fits right in with our interest in nature names nowadays, a frills-free choice that’s been gaining for girls since the 1990s.

-Hazel – A Top 100 staples from the 1890s into the 1930s, Hazel made her comeback right on time.
+Hazel – A Top 100 staple from the 1890s into the 1930s, Hazel made her comeback right on time.
 Julia Roberts welcomed daughter Hazel in 2004, and John Kraskinski and Emily Blunt chose the name in early 2014.
 Factor in YA smash hit novel The Fault in Our Stars, and Hazel is flourishing.

 Holly – Holly’s heyday was in the 1970s and 80s.
 Farther back, Holly saw occasional use for boys.
-Today she feels like a reasonable choice for a daughter, one born around the winter holidays, maybe, or just for parents channeling the glamour of Audrey Hepburn in Breakfast at Tiffany’s.
+Today it feels like a mainstream choice for a daughter, one born around the winter holidays, maybe, or just for parents channeling the glamour of Audrey Hepburn in Breakfast at Tiffany’s.

 Juniper – Is Juniper a tree or a bush?
 Yes.
 Some are tall trees, while others are rather shrubby.
 Juniper is Jennifer’s daughter, boosted by our affection for oo names – June and Juno are also quite stylish.

-Olive – Olive makes me think of Apple and Clementine, but of course olives grow on trees, in the Mediterranean and surrounding areas.
-Like Hazel, she’s been boosted by some high profile birth announcements – Isla Fischer and Sacha Barron Cohen have an Olive.
+Olive – Edible Olive feels a little like Apple, but of course olives grow on olive trees, in the Mediterranean and surrounding areas.
+Like Hazel, this name has been boosted by some high profile birth announcements – Isla Fischer and Sacha Barron Cohen have an Olive.
 So does Drew Barrymore.
 With Olivia a long-time favorite, the tailored Olive feels like a logical successor.

 Willow – A television witch and a Pinkett-Smith put this tree name on the map.
-She ranked #171 in 2012, and shows no signs of slowing down.
+Willow entered the US Top 100 in 2016, and continues to climb.

 Alder – With -r ending names for boys on the rise, no surprise that Alder is seeing some use.
-He’s fresher than antique Alfred, more clearly masculine than Rowan.
-Another similar pick?
-Adler, but that takes us from trees to eagles.
+Alder feels more modern than vintage picks like Alfred and Albert.
+There’s also Adler, but that takes us from trees to eagles.

-Ash – I immediately think of Pokemon protagonist Ash Ketchum when I hear this name.
+Ash – You might think of Pokemon protagonist Ash Ketchum.
 But that’s not a bad association.
-If Trace works for boys in 2014, why not Ash?
 More clearly masculine than Ashley and a nature name, too.

-Cedar – A tree name that feels familiar and unexpected at once, Cedar is gaining for boys and girls – but as of the 2012 data, has a slight edge for our sons.
+Cedar – A tree name that feels familiar and unexpected at once, Cedar is gaining for boys and girls alike.

 Elowen – This Cornish word name is only worn by handful of girls in the US.
-But she shares sounds with Eloise and Elodie, and her tailored -en ending has appeal, too.
-With possible short form Ellie, it is easy to imagine this tree name wearing well on a girl anywhere in the English-speaking world.
+But it shares sounds with Eloise and Elodie, and the tailored -en ending appeals, too.

 Linden – Spell it Lyndon, and this becomes a presidential pick, as in LBJ.
 But Linden is a tree, and it works for both genders.
 For girls, it is a successor to Linda, the equivalent of Laura-Lauren.
 For boys, it is yet another ends-with-n possibility – but one that’s far less common than many.

-Oak – Oakley is probably more wearable, but if Ash makes the list, why not mighty Oak?
+Oak – Oakley is more popular, but if Ash makes the list, why not mighty Oak?

-Hawthorn – Hawberry and whitethorn are non-starters, but how ’bout Hawthorn?
-Maybe not as a first name, but he makes an intriguing middle.
-He’s a nature name, thanks to the tree, but also a literary one, thanks to the accomplishments of Nathaniel Hawthorne.
+Hawthorn – Hawberry and Whitethorn are non-starters, but how ’bout Hawthorn?
+The tree makes it a nature name, but it also reads as a literary one, thanks to the accomplishments of Nathaniel Hawthorne.

 Bay – There is such a thing as a bay laurel, and it is a tree – especially in California, where it was a food source for Native Americans.
 Bay says “body of water” to most, or maybe “spice for cooking.”
-But regardless of your association, Bay is an undeniable nature name, and thanks to ABC Family’s Switched at Birth, Bay has been catching on, mostly as a girl’s name.
+But regardless of your association, Bay is an undeniable nature name, and thanks to ABC Family’s Switched at Birth, Bay enjoyed a slightly uptick in use.

 Leaf – Before you say no way, consider this: Scandinavian heritage pick Leif is often pronounced just like leaf in the US.
 And Leif is having a decent run in the US, hovering just outside the Top 1000.
 Leaf was also the birth name of Joaquin Phoenix, and a handful of other boys in recent years.